1001v/AngularMonitoring/README-ENGLISH.md

 # AngularMonitoring

 This is simple AngularJS + Bootstrap code, which includes all requirements from google and bootstrap remote servers.
 It also uses 3rd party query API service http://api.minetools.eu/.
-Advanced users can use all external data from their own servers, but this release designed for one copy-paste installation.
+Advanced users can use all external data from their own servers, but this release is made for the most simple and quick installation in two clicks.

 ![Alt text](http://i.imgur.com/1QDJJEC.png)